Harry Brookes Allen: Career

 In 1876, Allen was appointed demonstrator in anatomy, in 1882 he became lecturer in anatomy and pathology, and from the beginning of 1883 was professor in these subjects.
 He was also pathologist at the Melbourne Hospital.
 He was editor of the Medical Journal of Australia 1879–83, pressure of work obliged him to give up this office.

 As a result of strong representations the government of Victoria had provided the funds for a building for the medical school, and Allen was asked to collaborate with the government architects in preparing the plans.
 He also succeeded in having the collection of pathological specimens at the Melbourne Hospital transferred to the university, and thus began the pathological museum to which he was henceforth to give much time.
-It eventually became a great collection that was invaluable in connexion with the teaching of the subject.
+It eventually became a great collection that was invaluable to assist the teaching of the subject.
 The Harry Brookes Allen Museum of Anatomy and Pathology continues to be a valuable resource for students studying medicine and related anatomical disciplines.

-In 1883, Allen was appointed to the Central Board of Health, for which he drew up a set of by-laws for the use of local health authorities, and he did valuable work in connexion with an inquiry into tuberculosis in cattle, and also in connexion with freezing chambers for the frozen meat trade, then in its infancy.
+In 1883, Allen was appointed to the Central Board of Health, for which he drew up a set of by-laws for the use of local health authorities, and he did valuable work in connexion with an inquiry into tuberculosis in cattle, and also in connection with freezing chambers for the frozen meat trade, then in its infancy.

 In 1886, Allen became dean of the faculty of medicine and succeeded in bringing in an amended curriculum for the medical course.
 In 1888 he was made president of the royal commission appointed to inquire into the sanitary state of Melbourne; typhoid fever was then common and the commission's report included the recommendation that a water-borne sewerage system should be adopted.
 This however was not commenced for some years.

 Allen was appointed president of the intercolonial rabbit commission in 1889 at the age of 35, but his reputation was already spreading beyond Victoria.
 In the same year he was general secretary of the intercolonial medical congress, held at Melbourne.
 His next important work was the obtaining of recognition of Melbourne medical degrees in Great Britain.
 The university petitioned the Privy Council of the United Kingdom and Allen was sent to England in 1890 to support the petition.
 He succeeded in satisfying the general medical council that the Melbourne curriculum was among the best in existence and the recognition was granted.
 In 1891 he married Ada Mason, daughter of Henry Mason.